Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 And the unifying conservation law:

 > **Information cannot be created—only transmitted or lost.
-When a model outputs more information about a topic than it stored, the excess was hallucinated from the form prior.
+When a model outputs more information about a topic than it stored or was provided, the excess was hallucinated from the form prior.
 This is the absolute limit of truthful generation.**

 And the accumulation principle: